 Thousands of electronic databases, journals, and abstracts are available via computer using an individual's NetID.
-All materials from Texas A&M University Libraries may be returned or renewed during normal business hours at any\university library location.
+All materials from Texas A&M University Libraries may be returned or renewed during normal business hours at any University library location.
 They may also be renewed electronically on the Texas A&M University Libraries website: http://library.tamu.edu/.
-Circulation and reserve policies for the PSEL are available at the PSEL website http://psel.library.tamu.edu/index.html.
+Circulation and reserve policies for the PSEL are available at the PSEL webiste.

 PSEL also supports Bush students with access to course readings, through electronic reserves (which are done at the request of the instructor).
-There are library guides for subject and classes available at https://tamu.libguides.com/prf.php?account\id=74426.
-There are also librarians to assist students with finding, evaluating and using information effectively for their courses, projects and decision making.
-Bush School students are encouraged to contact Wendi Kaspar, Coordinator of the Policy Sciences and Economics Library warant@library.tamu.edu (979) 862-6310 or Monica Crabtree, Library Associate mcrabtr1@tamu.edu (202) 773-0017 to set up an appointment.
+There are library guides for subject and classes available at library guides There are also librarians to assist students with finding, evaluating and using information effectively for their courses, projects and decision making.
+Bush School students are encouraged to contact Wendi Kaspar, Professor of Information Strategy in International Affairs warant@library.tamu.edu (979) 862-6310 or the Library Supervisor at the Bush School DC site (202) 773-0017 to set up an appointment.
 Students are also encouraged to use the library resources available throughout the University campus.